Integrating IEPs into Google Classroom

 How are educators currently managing students with IEPs?

-Classrooms often include a mix of IEP and non-IEP students, with rotating teachers and paraprofessionals .
+Teachers manage a mix of IEP and non-IEP students, often collaborating with rotating staff, which complicates consistency in accommodations.

 📄